Student self-certification of absence from learning

 The procedure was initially introduced in March 2020 relating to absence due to illness, but has now been extended for the 2021/22 academic year and also includes cases where students miss learning opportunities due to situations such as loss of IT connection or care responsibilities.
 The procedure applies to all undergraduate and postgraduate taught students undertaking programmes of study at the University of Manchester.
 It covers teaching and learning activities, but does not extend to exams or assessment.

-Student self-certification forms will not be accepted to cover absence from exams or other forms of assessment; in these cases, students should apply for mitigation under the Policy on Mitigating Circumstances.
+Student self-certification forms will not be accepted to cover absence from exams or other forms of assessment; in these cases, students should apply for mitigation under the Policy on Mitigating Circumstances and Coursework Extensions.
 However, submitted student self-certification forms could be used as a form of evidence towards a claim for mitigation under the Policy on Mitigating Circumstances; in such cases, however, the student’s claim for mitigation would be stronger if they also provided appropriate, independent, third-party supporting or collaborative documentation.

 The Procedure and the associated Self-Certification of Absence Form can be found below: